apollographql/apollo-client/docs/source/apollo-client/react.md

 <h2 id="additional-props">Additional Props</h2>

 Redux's connect will pass `dispatch` as a prop unless action creators are passed using `mapDispatchToProps`.
-Likewise, the Apollo connect exposes part of the apollo-client api to props under the keys `query` and `mutate`.
+Likewise, the Apollo connect exposes part of the apollo-client api to props under the keys `query`, `watchQuery`, and `mutate`.
 These correspond to the Apollo methods and can be used for custom needs outside of the ability of the wrapper component.

 <h2 id="using-with-redux">Using in concert with Redux</h2>